datumorphism/datumorphism.github.io/content/cards/graph/graph-global-overlap-leicht-holme-newman-similarity.md

   - "cards/graph/graph-global-overlap-katz-index.md"
 ---

+The LHN index is a normalized similarity index.

 ## From Katz Index to LHN Index

 {{< c "cards/graph/graph-global-overlap-katz-index.md" "Katz Index" >}} has a knob to tune the punishment towards longer paths.
 The Leicht-Holme-Newman Similarity, aka, LHN Similarity, has a better normalization factor.